kartotherian/kartotherian/packages/tilerator/README.md

 http://localhost:4100/setinfo/gen/c?tiles=http://.../osm/{z}/{x}/{y}.pbf
 ```

-## Dynamically adding new sources
+## Viewing and dynamically changes sources
-Sometimes a temporary source is needed for the generation.
-Tilerator allows dynamic non-permanent sources to be added
-via the `/sources` command:
+You may view currently configured sources by browsing to the `/sources` URL (GET)
 ```
 http://localhost:4100/sources
 ```

+Sometimes a temporary source is needed for the generation.
+Tilerator allows dynamic non-permanent sources to be added
-The body of the POST request must be a YAML text, in the same format as in the sources file.
+via the `/sources` command as well, by POSTing the new YAML configuration to the same URL, in the same format as in the sources file.
+Note that the operation will ADD sources to the existing ones, overriding the ones with the same name.
 Variables cannot be changed.